aeabbott/game-project-scope-study/study.md

 has instructions to link to a picture you've uploaded to a service like [Imgur](http://imgur.com/).

 Data-Structure:
-I'm currently on the fence about creating an arrays for the winning combinations and player choices.
+I think I'm going to use arrays to store the winning combinations and the player selections.

 Game-Board MarkUp:
 Right now, I am thinking of making 9 divs and floating them to make a tic tac toe board.